patagonaa/esp32-power-monitor/README.md

 The client tries to subscribe to nearby Freifunk WiFi Networks, but you can configure a private WiFi network here as well.
 MQTT Server credentials are configured here as well.

-`main.cpp`:
+`config.cpp` / `config.h`:
 There are a few variables to set here:
 - `METER_NAME`: Client ID of this client (used for the MQTT topic)
+- `STATS_SEND_INTERVAL`: temperature and uptime will be sent in this interval
+- `meterConfigs`: multiple meters can be configured by increasing `METER_COUNT` and adding array entries
     - `meterPulsePin`: Pin where the pulse output of the power meter is connected to
     - `minPulseLength`: minimum pulse high/low time for debouncing (pulse is counted when the pulse has been high and then low for this amount of time)
-- `statsSendInterval`: temperature and uptime will be sent in this interval
     - `pulsesPerKilowattHour`

 ### Server
 The server subscribes to the MQTT topics of all power meters and collects the metrics.
 A few Environment variables have to be set for this to work, the names should be self-explanatory.
 There is also a Dockerfile for both exporters, so each example configuration below is a `docker-compose.yml` file: